 The same is true about adopting from foster care.
 Yes, we have an amazing, lovely, little (or rather large) family.
-But you know what the first year is: HARD.
+But you know what?
+The first year is HARD.
 The first year is ALWAYS hard.
 Unreasonably hard.
 For 100 different reasons.
-And if people sign up thinking it will be easy, and lovely, and fun…they will quite.
+And if people sign up thinking it will be easy, and lovely, and fun…they will quit.

 If instant success is the only option, we will be disappointed 99% of the time.

 3. We need to understand the struggle.

 I learn best from the points where others struggled.
 And I think people teach best from that place.
 If the whole process was amazingly quick and easy for them, what do they have to teach me?
 “Just be so awesome that it’s crazy easy for you too?”